Augustus: Early life

+In 63 BC Julius Caesar became pontifex maximus, head of the College of Pontiffs, allowing him to build political clout and eventually form an unofficial junta—the First Triumvirate—with the statesmen Pompey and Marcus Licinius Crassus.
+This informal alliance, which superseded but did not suspend Rome's constitution, had fallen apart by the time Caesar crossed the Rubicon on 11 January 49 BC and initiated a protracted civil war.
+In late 47 BC Octavian wished to join Caesar's staff for his campaign in Africa but gave way when his mother protested.
+Treating him as a son, Caesar had Octavian proceed next to his chariot during his triumph celebrating the campaign, and had him awarded with military decorations as if he had been present for it.
+In 45 BC Octavian traveled to Hispania to join Caesar's camp during the fight against the lingering forces of Gnaeus Pompeius Magnus the Younger (son of Pompey), convincing his mother Atia not to join him despite her worries about his perennial fragile physical health.
+Returning to Rome from Hispania in October 45 BC, Caesar deposited a new will with the Vestal Virgins, naming Octavian as the prime beneficiary and his principal heir on 13 September 45 BC.

 Rise to power

 Heir to Caesar

-Octavius was studying and undergoing military training in Apollonia, Illyria, when Julius Caesar was assassinated on the Ides of March (15 March) 44 BC.
+Octavian was studying and undergoing military training in Apollonia, Illyria, when Julius Caesar was assassinated on the Ides of March (15 March) 44 BC.
 He rejected the advice of some army officers to take refuge with the troops in Macedonia and sailed to Italy to ascertain whether he had any potential political fortunes or security.
-Caesar had no living legitimate children under Roman law and so had adopted Octavius, his grand-nephew, making him his primary heir.
-Mark Antony later charged that Octavian had earned his adoption by Caesar through sexual favours, though Suetonius describes Antony's accusation as political slander.
-This form of slander was popular during this time in the Roman Republic to demean and discredit political opponents by accusing them of having an inappropriate sexual affair.
-After landing at Lupiae near Brundisium, Octavius learned the contents of Caesar's will, and only then did he decide to become Caesar's political heir as well as heir to two-thirds of his estate.
+Caesar had no living legitimate children under Roman law and so had adopted Octavian, his grand-nephew, in his will, making him his primary heir.
+After landing at Lupiae near Brundisium in southern Italy, Octavian learned the contents of Caesar's will, and only then did he decide to become Caesar's political heir as well as heir to two-thirds of his estate.
+Octavian's stepfather Philippus advised him against accepting Caesar's will and to live quietly instead, while Atia—who often intervened in young Octavian's affairs—left this pivotal choice to her son, who ultimately accepted it on 8 May 44 BC.